-Owners, tenants and assignees of properties within the Affordable Housing Community Improvement Project Area (See Schedule 'A' below) are eligible to apply for funding under the loan and grant program.
+2.1 GENERAL ADMINISTRATION PROVISIONS APPLICABLE TO INCENTIVE PROGRAMS i) Owners, tenants and assignees of properties within the Affordable Housing Community Improvement Project Area (See Schedule 'A' below) are eligible to apply for funding under the loan and grant program.
 Application may be made on a "first come first served basis" to the limit of the available funding, provided all eligible criteria and conditions are met for each program.
 Where applicable, tenants of properties may apply for funding with the written consent of the property owner.

-ii) All applicants shall be required to have a pre-consultation meeting with City staff prior to filing their applications, to determine factors such as program eligibility, scope or work and project timing.
+The provision of any grant or loan as described in Sections 1.7 to 2.0 is subject to the ii) All applicants shall be required to have a pre-consultation meeting with City staff prior to filing their applications, to determine factors such as

-- iii) Where other sources of government funding and/or non-profit organization funding to be applied against the eligible costs is anticipated or has been secured, these must be declared as part of the application and the loan/grant may be reduced on a pro-rated basis. - iv) All arrangements for financial incentives under the program shall be to the satisfaction of the Treasurer for the City.
+- program eligibility, scope or work and project timing. - iii) Where other sources of government funding and/or non-profit organization funding to be applied against the eligible costs is anticipated or has been secured, these must be declared as part of the application and the loan/grant may be reduced on a pro-rated basis. - iv) All arrangements for financial incentives under the program shall be to the satisfaction of the Treasurer for the City.
 All applicants who are approved will be required to enter into an agreement with the City approved by Council or it's designate.
 Actual costs may be subject to an independent audit, at the expense of the property owner. - v) Property taxes shall be in good standing at the time of application and throughout the length of any loan or grant commitment. - vi) All proposed development shall conform to the Official Plan and Zoning By-law and other planning requirements.
 There shall be no outside work orders issued by the City against the property.
 In addition, all improvements shall be made pursuant to a building permit, and constructed in accordance with the Ontario Building Code where required. - vii) The City may, at its discretion, and without further amendment to the Affordable Housing Community Improvement Plan, extend or discontinue any program when and as it deems appropriate.
 Notwithstanding this, participants in various programs prior to their closing may continue to receive approved grants after the closing of the program as determined through individual agreement with the City and subject to available funding approved by the City. - viii) Final decisions with respect to applications and the allocation of funds shall be made by City Council, unless Council delegates it authority to staff.
 If Council delegates its authority, then an applicant shall be afforded the opportunity to appeal a staff decision to Council.
 The general administration of the program shall be the responsibility of the Planning and Development and Housing Departments. - ix) The City will develop a handbook and/or set of guidelines for each incentive program that are intended to assist with interpretation and administration of the Plan by applicants and Staff. - x) The Planning Division and Housing department in cooperation with the Financial Planning and Review Services Division and the Legal Services Department, will be responsible for the administration of the programs. - xi) For evaluation criteria see Appendix D Evaluation Criteria & Scoring